-computer-assisted translation systems with aids the process of translation.
-Translation memory allows a translator to re-use any of the text segments that have been translated before.
 A translation memory is basically a small or large database which stores information as the translator works.
 This information is based on the concept of a source sentence and a target sentence.
-If a new sentence comes in and the database finds a similar entry, it then shows the sentence to the translator as a reference.
-This, obviously, helps the translator as he or she does not need to search for reference material and helps use common sentences and terminology.
-It also saves time and money as previous translations can be recalled and used entirely or partially at a fraction of the cost and time than translating new material from scratch.
+If a new sentence is being translated and the database finds a similar entry, it then shows the target sentence to the translator as a reference.
+This obviously helps the translator as they do not need to search for reference material, as well as keeping terminology and regular expressions consistent.
+It also saves time and money, as previous translations can be recalled and used entirely or partially at a fraction of the cost and time that translating new material from scratch would incur.

-Example of a translation memory[/caption] Effective use of translation memory also ensures quality control.
-A computer-assisted translation system automatically suggests the re-use of similar terms, where applicable, adding consistency and flow to the translated document.
-This makes the translated document more authentic. [caption id="attachment_3568" align="alignleft" width="300"]
+Effective use of translation memories also ensures quality control.
+A CAT system automatically suggests the re-use of similar terms, where applicable, adding consistency and flow to the translated document.
+This makes the translated document more authentic.